0% Interest Payment Plan Available - Find Out More

 • Volunteers under the age of 16 must be accompanied by a parent or guardian to participate in this program

-• Volunteers aged 16-18 are required to provide IVHQ with parental consent in order to participate on the program, and may be asked to provide additional documentation to the local team
+• Volunteers aged 16 or 17 on their program start date are required to provide IVHQ with parental consent in order to participate on the program, and may be asked to provide additional document to the local team.

 • All volunteers aged 13+ are required to provide a criminal background check to IVHQ prior to departure.
 Those aged 13-17, if unable to obtain a criminal background check, can provide two character reference letters instead